Bruno-Diego/copacabana-pp5/README.md

 ## Via Heroku

-Deploying the project using Heroku:
+Deploying the project using Heroku and ElephantSQL:

    - Login to [Heroku](https://dashboard.heroku.com/apps) and Create a New App
    - Give the App a name, it must be unique, and select a region closest to you